h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_5_explanation.md

 - **Verification importance**: Checking the KKT conditions and margin constraints confirms solution correctness

 ## Conclusion
-- We successfully set up and solved the dual SVM optimization problem analytically
+- We successfully set up and solved the dual SVM optimization problem analytically using pen and paper methods
+- The constrained quadratic programming problem was solved using multiple approaches including KKT conditions, case analysis, and corrected objective function expansion
 - The optimal solution has $\alpha_1^* = \alpha_2^* = \frac{2}{9}$ and $\alpha_3^* = \frac{4}{9}$
 - All three points are support vectors, lying exactly on the margin boundaries
-- The final decision function is $f(\mathbf{x}) = \text{sign}(2x_1 + 2x_2 + 1)$
+- The final decision function is $f(\mathbf{x}) = \text{sign}(\frac{2}{3}x_1 + \frac{2}{3}x_2 + \frac{1}{3})$
 - In the strategic context, the optimal defensive wall maximizes the safety margin at approximately 2.12 units
-- This example illustrates the fundamental principles of SVM optimization and the geometric interpretation of maximum margin classification
+- This example illustrates the fundamental principles of SVM optimization, the geometric interpretation of maximum margin classification, and the importance of careful analytical problem-solving